Cars

 Smith in the pits at Mendip, 1976.

-Vue.
-Carl Hesketh presented a strong argument for it being White City: the
+debates have raged over this photo.
+Carl Hesketh presented a strong argument for White City: the

-scoreboard is a greyhound board and Belle Vue didn't do the dogs; also,
+scoreboard is a greyhound board — and Belle Vue didn't do the dogs; also,

 the track appears to be tarmac, which White City used, whereas BV was